HoverBaum/guest-writer/articles/2018-09-27-securing-choo.markdown

 # A simple and fun Choo app secured with Auth0

 Securing an application and authenticating users is a crucial part for every modern web app.
 Luckily the times of having to build your own authentication solution using PHP and MySQL databases are over.
-In this time an age we have great services that specialize in providing authentication and authorization as a service.
+In this time and age, we have great services that specialize in providing authentication and authorization as a service.
 By focusing on this single task services are able to provide a far better solution than anybody implementing a user system as part of their app ever could.
 And it is super easy to integrate these services thus everyone benefits.

 To demonstrate how easily you can integrate such a service we are going to build a simple Choo (like the train goes choo choo) application.
 Users will be able to sign up and log in.
-After Logging in they will see an identiticon (liek teh standard GitHub avatars) generated just for them.
-Instead of building the user system ourselfes we will let [Auth0](https://auth0.com/) handle that for us.
+After Logging in they will see an identicon (like the standard GitHub avatars) generated just for them.
+Instead of building the user system ourselves we will let [Auth0](https://auth0.com/) handle that for us.

 You can check out the finished code in my [choo-auth0 repo](https://github.com/HoverBaum/choo-auth0), it uses choo ^6.13.0 and auth0-js ^9.7.2.
 Let's dive in.